Authorization Services

 Let’s configure the application side.

-• Open a browser window and log in to the Red Hat build of Keycloak administration web console.
-Browse to our quarkus-petclinic client and click the Credentials tab.
-Write down the Secret value, we will need it soon.
+• In the Keycloak administration console, browse to the quarkus-petclinic client and click the Credentials tab.
+Write down the Secret value — you will need it soon.

 client15